sarangtamhaney/java-designpatterns/README.md

 - Different search methods

 ### Command pattern

 Encapsulate a request/command to be executed as an Object, pass it to Invoker.
 The Invoker executes the command.
-To achieve decoupling between sender and receiver
+To achieve decoupling between sender and receiver.

+Examples:
+- Remote Control (same switch used to turn on different appliances)

+### Template pattern

+A skeleton of algorithm is defined in parent class and child classes needs to implement the steps.
+This is a special case of Factory pattern.

+Examples:
+- To buy a product from different sites (Algo is same, steps are different)